Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 that they were going to put something up inside of me and pull the baby out.
 It wasn't long after that the pains started.

 I was in abject fear.
 No one came in to see what was happening to me.
-I lay there watching the hands on the
+I lay there watching the hands on

-I lay on the bed alone in the labour ward.
+as I lay on the bed alone in the labour ward.
 Not a word from a nurse or doctor to tell me what I was to go through.
 Throughout

 the whole of my pregnancy I was not given a piece of paper, booklet or any instruction of what the labour process involved.